How to train your puppy

 You don’t need to be a dog trainer to clicker train your puppy.
 There are many resources available online to help you learn about clicker training.
 It’s also a great way to bond with your puppy.
 We recommend the book, Clicker Training for Dogs* by clicker training expert, Karen Pryor.

-Here’s a few tips to get you started with clicker training:
+How to get started with clicker training

 - Buy a dog clicker*, and either make or buy your puppy some of their favourite treats.